 News and weekends

-Decide before the week if you will hold gold over weekend.
+Decide before the week if you will hold Emas over weekend.
 If yes, reduce size and assume gap risk.
 If no, plan exits ahead of Friday close.